If you own a Traeger grill, then you know how important it is to keep it clean.

 Once you’ve finished scrubbing, rinse the grill with clean water and dry it with a soft towel.
 Your Traeger grill is one step closer to cooking again!

 Once everything is clean and dry go ahead and put all your grates back after you’ve wiped them down, and go ahead and get grilling on your clean Traeger grill!
+Clean the grates thoroughly, and you are set!

-Advanced techniques for cleaning a Traeger grill
+Advanced Techniques For Cleaning a Traeger grill

 If you thought the above steps were too easy, or you are looking for some extra deep detailing tips on how to clean a Traeger grill, then let us share some pro tips to give your Traeger grill that extra clean finish.

 If you own a Traeger grill, then you know how difficult it can be to keep the grill clean.
-However, there are some advanced techniques that you can use to make cleaning your grill easier.
+However, there are some advanced techniques that you can use to make cleaning your Traeger easier.

 Specialty Brushes